Diffusion Models are Secretly Zero-Shot 3DGS Harmonizers

-We propose a pipeline for inserting a 3DGS object into a 3DGS scene while aligning its appearance with scene lighting.
-Since the object is already represented in 3DGS, directly transferring its gaussians' parameters ensures correct geometry insertion, requiring adjustments only for Gaussian colors and spherical harmonics (SH).
-However, directly applying this DDS optimization of color coefficients introduces SDS-related noise.
-To resolve this, we propose a two-stage optimization strategy inspired by the fact that latent-space SDS optimization does not produce noisy images~\cite{dreamfusion}.
-For 2D generation using SDS, we perform the following: first, initialize the 2D image as random noise, encode this noisy image into latent space, and optimize only the latent representation for several iterations without altering the image parameters (step 1).
-After decoding the latent (which does not contain noise artifacts) back into image space, we apply several steps of MSE/MAE optimization to adjust the original image closer to the decoded latent (step 2).
-Finally, we repeat these two steps.
-This method significantly reduces artifacts and improves efficiency.
-Our detailed optimization procedure is provided as pseudocode in~\cref{algo:our_dds_3dgs}.
-Extensive experimental results demonstrating our method’s effectiveness for 3DGS are shown in~\cref{sec:experimental_results:ablation_studies}, with additional 2D image examples available in the supplementary material.
+We propose a two-stage optimization strategy to resolve this problem.
+For clarity, we describe the idea in the context of SDS image generation, though it naturally extends to DDS image editing described later.
+The method is inspired by the observation that SDS optimization in latent space does not produce noisy images~\citep{dreamfusion}.
+For 2D generation using SDS, we proceed as follows: first, initialize the 2D image $x$ with random Gaussian noise, encode this noisy image $x$ into latent $z$, and optimize only the latent $z$ (keeping the image $x$ fixed) for several iterations (<<step 1>>).
+Then, decode the optimized latent $z'$ (which is no longer noisy) from <<step 1>> back into image space into $x'$, and apply several steps of MSE optimization between the image $x$ and the $x'$ (<<step 2>>) to make the image $x$ closer to the noise-free $x'$.
+Finally, we repeat these two steps for several iterations.
+This approach significantly reduces artifacts and improves efficiency, as it avoids backpropagation through the VAE.
+For DDS optimization, the only difference lies in <<step 1>> of the algorithm, where the DDS objective replaces the SDS objective, while <<step 2>> remains the same.
+Experimental results demonstrating our method’s effectiveness for 3DGS are shown in Sec.~\ref{sec:experimental_results:ablation_studies}.
+The Python-like pseudocode~\ref{algo:2_step_sds_pseudocode} shows the 2-step-SDS for image generation.
+The 2-step-DDS 3DGS editing pseudocode and extra 2D image examples are provided in App.~\ref{sec:2d_sds}.